What type of nursing degree do you offer?

 What is the LM/RC pass rate for the NCLEX-RN exam?

-Our results on the NCLEX examinations for our first time test takers for 2015 were 86.27% and the national average was 82%.
-Our 3 year mean was 88%.
-This information may also be found on the Health and Human Services website.
+Our results on the NCLEX examinations for our first time test takers in 2017, first half, was 90% and for 2016 were 83% and the national average was 81%.
+Our 3 year mean was 86%.
+The This information may also be found on the Health and Human Services website.

 Additional information may also be found on the Health and Human Services website.